 In the following, a simple regression task is to be solved.
 Here a sine function

-on the range can be approximated by a neural network.
-The sine function lends itself very well to this example, since the sine function only changes in the range
+on the range can be approximated using a neural network.
+The sine function is well suited to this example, since the sine function only changes in the range

 and is thus normalized.
 This sine function is visualized below:

 Before a dataset can be created, imports are necessary for later work:

 Then we define a function in which the sine function is evaluated.

 Now we generate equidistant points on the interval as training data set and equidistant points on the identical interval as test data set.

 Here with we have all necessary data to perform an appropriate training with a neural network.

 This neural network configuration arose from hyperparameter optimization.
 However, smaller or guessed neural networks also work very well for this regression task.